A sufficiently objective morality

 What does it mean to say something is objective?
 “Objectivity” is one of those words that is hard to define explicitly.
 It’s easier to think about it by using examples.
 We may say that “how good a song is” is subjective, but “what the diameter of the moon is” is objective.
 The diameter of the moon feels like a fundamental property of the universe that will continue to be 3,474.2km even if nobody is there to calculate it.
 The diameter of the moon was discovered, while the goodness of a song isn’t discovered, but only experienced subjectively.
 A priori mathematical truths also feel objective.
 It feels like 1+1=2 is, has always been, and always will be fundamentally true regardless of whether there’s anybody in the universe to feel this intuition.

 Although common in the past and to some extent still in the present, it is increasingly unusual for people to see their aesthetic preferences as objectively superior to those of others.
 When we say we like a song, we tend to be aware that this is our subjective opinion.
 However, perhaps due to our ethnocentric cultural heritage, our language is still stubbornly objectivist.
-We’re more likely to say “that singer is really beautiful” than “I find that singer really beautiful”.
+We’re more likely to say “that model is really beautiful” than “I find that model really beautiful”.
 We make it sound like a statement of fact.
 But is it?
 When I hear such a sentence, I can only interpret it as factual in two ways:

 - I find that person beautiful.